Bulk-boundary correspondence in extended trimer Su-Schrieffer-Heeger model: Introduction

 This paper is organized as follows.
-In Sec. \ref{sec:Hamiltonian}, we describe the trimer SSH model and obtain the periodic Bloch Hamiltonian, dispersive energy bands along with the corresponding eigenstates and various symmetries of the system.
-In Sec. \ref{sec:bulk-boundary condition}, we discuss Zak phases, sub-lattice winding number, and the boundary modes in the open boundary condition.
+In Sec. \ref{sec:Hamiltonian}, we describe the trimer SSH model and obtain the periodic Bloch Hamiltonian dispersive energy bands along with the corresponding eigenstates and various symmetries of the system.
+In Sec. \ref{sec:bulk-boundary condition}, we discuss the bulk topological invariants Zak phases and sub-lattice winding numbers.
+In Sec. \ref{sec:bbc1} and \ref{sec:bbc2}, we discuss the bulk-boundary correspondences in the absence and presence of next-nearest neighbor hopping, respectively.
 We summarize our results in Sec. \ref{sec:summary}.
 In Appendix \ref{gm}, we provide an explicit form of the Gell-Mann matrices.
 We obtain canonical Bloch Hamiltonian and show the equivalence with the periodic Bloch Hamiltonian in Appendix \ref{app:Hamiltonian}.
 The phase diagram characterizing topological phases in different parameter regimes is given in Appendix \ref{Gen-bulk-boundary condition}.
 The sub-lattice winding number for the dimer SSH model is discussed in Appendix \ref{App:winding}.
+The real space profiles of the edge states are discussed in Appendix \ref{App:real_edge}.